The fee is £55. Sessions last fifty to sixty minutes.

 I do not work on public holidays or charge for sessions missed on those days.
 When I am on holiday I do not charge.
 I take breaks at the following times and provide plenty of notice.

 Therapy is challenging at times, that's normal but it means it is important to work with a therapist you are comfortable with and who seems trustworthy and professional to you.
 It is worth visiting or at least having telephone conversations with, a few therapists before deciding which one to work with.

 The consulting room on Hollywell Row is well served by rail and bus as it is near the main public transport hubs in central Oxford.
 There are bike parking racks at the rail station and Frideswide Square, both of which are within five minutes walk.
-There is free one-hour car parking on St. Thomas Street immediately outside the clinic and longer-term parking is nearby in Oxpens car park.
+There is free one-hour car parking on St. Thomas Street immediately outside the clinic and longer-term parking is nearby in Westgate and Oxpens car parks.